olinares/learning-self-serve-docs/src/content/docs/authentication/single-sign-on.md

 ---
-title: Manage provisioning via SCIM
+title: Provision SSO users
-description: Automated user management via SCIM.
+description: Overview on your options to configure authentication.
 ---

 LinkedIn Learning supports multiple ways to authenticate users.
 You can find all the information you need below on your options.
 Enterprise Single Sign-On (SSO) allows your company's employees to sign into supported LinkedIn applications using their corporate credentials instead of their LinkedIn credentials.